j9t/little-books/manuscript/html-css-frameworks.md

 }
 ```

 The example, simplified as it is, shows how a seemingly innocent change can have acute consequences.
 Here, a header is moved by one em.
-(Note that the example constitutes an overwrite because the framework header is inherently “positioned” and also rests on the initial values for `position` and `top`.)
+(The example constitutes an overwrite because the framework header is inherently “positioned” and also rests on the initial values for `position` and `top`.)
 The next framework update, however, switches to absolute positioning.
 As the overwriting rules come later in the cascade, they prevent the update from working (with the exception of `left: 0;`).
 In cases like this, overwrites are unpredictable.
 Overwrites should hence be avoided where possible.

 The remedy: For internal frameworks, update the framework, or leave things as they are (as in, no overwriting).
 For external frameworks, leave things as they are, or create a separate pattern that does the job (like an alternative header, with different markup).
 Stay away from forking or “patch improvements”; solve issues at the core, or not at all (that is, live with what the framework offers).